mmeewis/TL15/exercise2/README.md

 ## Step 1 - Download your JSON Schema

-Download the [summit-tl15.schema.json](../resource/summit-tl15.schema.json) file from github and save it to your "Desktop".
+Download the [summit-tl15.schema.json](../resource/summit-tl15.schema.json) - right click to save it to your desktop.
 ```javascript
 {
     "$schema": "http://json-schema.org/draft-04/schema#",